 The reports and statistics prove that every year about 48000 workers of the construction industry succumb to the injuries caused in the workplace.
 The occupational hazard of this industry or any other industry has not been eliminated due to the lack of trained professionals in the field of safety and compliance and also educated and trained workers.
 Owing to the gap between the employers’ responsibility and the absence of trained professionals, the responsibility of safety measures lies largely with the employees / workers; although legally, employers / contractors are still responsible for providing proper safety measures.

 India has its own set of regulations that governs the construction industry.
 The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act in 1996 and the Central Rules.
-Very often even basic safety, health and environment (SHE) rules are not obeyed, and safety is jeopardized due to “cost and risk optimization”.
+Very often even basic safety, health and environment (SHE) rules are not obeyed, and safety is jeopardised due to “cost and risk optimisation”.

 The regulations are an exhaustive set of mandatory rules and it broadly covers the following aspects: